 If you haven’t managed to win the lottery, haven’t got well-off parents or money saved in the bank, you might like to read this blog to find out about ways of paying for your flying tuition or check out our GoFly Finance page.
 During certain times of the year, we also offer special discounts for full time and part-time courses.

 Types of flight training taught at GoFly Aviation

 - Recreational Pilot Licence (RPL)

 - Instructor Rating (IR)

-Here are the types of low wing sports planes we use to teach pilots.
+Click here to see the types of low wing sports planes we use for teaching students.

 Syllabus and materials for beginner pilots

 The lessons that we teach at GoFly Aviation for obtaining the various pilot certificates, and the theory books and other materials required for study, are outlined on our website here.
 Once you have begun studying, you will need to become familiar with all these student resources.
 Other flight schools may teach a slightly different version.